The Seventh Cup offers a new perspective on what quality in tea is

 - Only the best top parts (i.e. bud and two top leaves) picked, as they contain the most elegant aromas

-- truly care for the wellbeing of their employees by offering better salary and housing
+- truly care for the well-being of their employees by offering much better salary, housing, food and other extras

-- their farming practises are natural, supporting plant diversity and wildlife and makes the nature thrive
+- their farming practises are natural with no pesticides, supporting plant diversity and wildlife and makes the nature thrive

-I am Finland’s first certified tea sommelier, living in Gotland, Sweden.
-I've been working in the coffee and tea industry as a tea and coffee trainer since 2009 .
+I’m Finland’s first certified tea sommelier, living nowadays on the island of Gotland, Sweden.
+I've been working in the coffee and tea industry as a tea and coffee trainer since 2009.
 I've been working both with big multinational companies and smaller-scale players, and during this time, I've seen many developments unravel in the tea industry.

-Still it doesn't seize to amaze me how few quality brands there are.
-Many label themselves as ‘luxury brands’ but there’s no quality behind the product.
-It is even harder to find fully traceable and conscious quality tea traders.
+Still it doesn't cease to amaze me how few quality brands there are in the tea industry.
+There are a few brands selling great quality tea, but still they're lacking the focus on overall sustainability, where the employee and environmental responsibility is equally as important as quality.
+It is almost impossible to find fully traceable and conscious quality tea traders.
 No-one dares to talk about the tough issues behind making tea: the inhumane working conditions, the farmers' powerlessness in the purchasing price, unreasonable salaries, child labor, modern slavery, and harm to the environment caused by mass-production, pesticides and unsustainable production practices.

 I decided to strive for a change.
 In the end, great tea boils down to people, and being humane towards everything around it.